 In a decade-long study of Japanese adults, death from all causes together, and also death from specifically heart disease and stroke, were all reduced in both women and men who drank the most green tea (5 or more cups per day) versus those who drank less than one cup per day.
 Another study found that those who drank the most green tea were 76% less likely to die during the 6 year study period.

-Of course drink it: it’s best to consume green tea that you make from loose-leaf tea leaves.
+Drink green tea you prepare: to gain the benefits of green tea it’s best to make tea from loose-leaf tea leaves.
 But there are also powders and supplements you can take, such as green tea extract, that contain some or all of the active ingredients.

 When drinking green tea, just be sure you don’t add sugar, which could undo the positive benefits of your cup of tea.
 And milk may reduce the antioxidant capacity of tea.